How to get to Rila Monastery from Sofia

 Environmental impact: The carbon footprint depends on the vehicle you have hired, but it is not a shared transport.

 Price: It is a savvy and expedient way to travel.
-The price for parking a car in front of the Rila Monastery is 5 leva.
+The price of parking a car in front of the Rila Monastery is 5 leva.

 4. Booking a Private Tour